Can I borrow a trap?

 Weeds and rank grass can choke native plants.
 When we replant with natives, we want them to reach a height where they can survive independently.
 Herbicide allows us to kill weeds reliably and quickly.
 This means we can cover more ground, work efficiently and achieve the long term benefits.

-How do other (manual) Weed control methods compare?
+How do other (manual) weed control methods compare?

 They take much more time and need to be repeated more often.
 That’s because many weeds can regrow from fragments, bulbs or roots in the ground.
 Pulling and grubbing turns the soil over and opens up space for weed growth.
 Manual methods are often appropriate in private gardens, where the gardener dedicates time for ongoing weed control.
 However, as a professional team with limited resources, we want to do as much good as possible – and herbicide helps us with that.